Tools for Quieting Your Inner Critic

 How friendly are you with the voice in your head?
 Is it your greatest ally or your sharpest critic?

 It would be great if you were always your biggest cheerleader, feeling okay with everything you do.
 Called the boss’s husband the wrong name?
 “No worries”, you think, “it could happen to anyone”.
-Misplaced your keys and running late to the airport?
+Misplaced your keys and run late to the airport?
 “Take a breath, you remind yourself, mistakes happen”.

 But can you still love yourself while your foot is firmly planted in your mouth?

-Or is your self-love dependent on what other’s think of you? (hint- if so, welcome to normal).
+Or is your self-love dependent on what others think of you? (hint- if so, welcome to normal).

 Although you may be in ally mode much of the time, the inner critic often pops in and stays on, even when you really want to change the channel.
-This leads to what ph.D Psychologist Ethan Kross refers to as chatter, where we replay the thoughts and emotions that keep us focusing on the negative.
+This leads to what Ph.D Psychologist Ethan Kross refers to as chatter, where we replay the thoughts and emotions that keep us focusing on the negative.